 CASEProject believes that we have the responsibility to help solve social and environmental problems in order to help all of humanity.
 We believe in inspiring and empowering youth to help bring positive change to themselves and their communities.

 While there are many countries and communities in need of support, CASEProject has specifically chosen El Salvador as its primary target area.
 El Salvador has fallen victim to some of the world’s highest levels of poverty.
 Like many regions plagued by lack of resources, gangs and violence flourish while educational systems suffer.
 The children of El Salvador are continually exposed to these pressures with minimal sustainable support.
 Without alternatives to gangs and with limited access to adequate resources, youth there have little choice but to repeat cycles of violence and poverty.
 CASEProject was created to address these issues — providing hope, training, and support to at-risk Salvadoreno youth and their communities — through the use of sports and education.

 What We Do

 The CASEProject model is a three-pronged approach to creating better access to sports and education.
-We improve school infrastructure, conduct hybrid sports and education camps, and bolster community involvement.
+We improve community infrastructure, conduct hybrid sports and education camps, and bolster community involvement.
 We fund, direct and implement programs where they are most needed.